RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.44 (xx-xxx-2014)
+   IMPORTANT: Make a backup of your JFFS partition if upgrading
+              an RT-AC56U or RT-AC68U!
+The partition layout has been changed.

+   - NEW: Merged with Asus's 376_1088 GPL (internal).
+          Summary of changes:
+            * New networkmap, lets users edit device names, assign icons to devices, etc...
+            * Reworked IPv6 support
+            * Fix for Traffic Monitoring (replaces our own fix)
+            * And a lot more
+  - NEW: Added experimental support for RT-AC87U (still work in progress - Stealth Mode not finished yet)
+  - CHANGED: The JFFS partition on ARM devices now uses Asus's code, which means the whole unused space is now used for the JFFS partition.
+             (AC56, AC68)
+  - REMOVED: IPSEC support removed from ARM devices, as it's not compatible with the new DPI kernel modules.
+             The option remains available in the build environment if anyone wishes to create their own IPSEC-enabled build, however they must ensure that they disable the BWDPI option.
+(AC56, AC68)
+  - REMOVED: Reverted various IPv6-related patches as they conflicted with Asus's own changes.
+These might make it back at a later time if deemed necessary.

 374.43_2 (7-June-2014)
    - FIXED: NTFS disks couldn't be mounted (Paragon driver not loading due to a kernel change) (AC56, AC68)